DATABASE of rural & non-commercial Cemeteries:

 Prepaying For Plots

-And some cemeteries make it difficult to resell plots so read the fine print before buying.
+Some cemeteries make it difficult to resell plots so understand the fine print before buying.

-We spoke with a family (in 2017) who told us they had to pay $2100 for opening/closing because their deceased loved one wasn't a resident of Bountiful city any longer.
+We spoke with a family (in 2017) who had to pay $2100 for (o/c) because their deceased loved one wasn't a resident of Bountiful city any longer.
 A deceased parent had purchased several plots many years before the city council voted for exorbitant non-resident fees.
 City Councils know that families move away and aren't watching how they vote.
-So they have non-residents by the neck to pay 4x what a resident pays.
+So they have non-residents by the neck to pay 4x what a resident pays for o/c.

 What's normal?